cbourke/ComputerScienceII/assignments/1261-Spring2026/assignment03.md

 Design (25)

 * Classes are implemented and utilized properly
 * Classes are well-designed
 * Proper use of Encapsulation
   * Related functionality and data are properly grouped in associated classes
   * Each member field has an appropriate type
   * Each class properly models the entity it represents
   * Constructors are appropriately defined and used
   * Accessor (and maybe mutator) methods are properly implemented
 * Proper use of Abstraction
   * Classes have non-trivial methods and are not just data containers
   * Use of a class does not require knowledge of its internal state
-  *  Proper use of Inheritance
-    *  Hierarchy of inheritance makes sense, not over-engineered
-  *  Proper use of Polymorphism
-    *  At least 1 instance of polymorphic behavior
+* Design principles are adhered to including:
+  * Single Responsibility Principle

 Correctness (50)